ChristianJohnFamacion/Tourism-Website-CDO-TOURISM-WEBSITE-/README.md

 The website not only provides valuable information but also aims to promote Cagayan de Oro as a must-visit destination.
 By highlighting both popular attractions and hidden gems, we strive to showcase the city's full potential as a travel destination.
 Connecting tourists with local businesses and activities, our site plays a role in boosting local tourism and supporting the city's economy.

-To further enhance the user experience, our website also offers embedded YouTube videos that feature actual footage of various tourist spots.
+To further enhance the user experience, my website also offers embedded YouTube videos that feature actual footage of various tourist spots.
 These videos give visitors a real-time preview of what to expect, helping them better visualize and plan their itinerary.